Study of Religions

 Assessment is mainly by coursework such as essays, reports, projects, presentations, on-line discussion board participation, or even the production of a short film, and there are also some timed elements such as critical analyses or examinations.

-We offer excellent teaching with attention to individuals, and staff are active in research and scholarship in their specialist areas.
+We teach with attention to individuals.
 We welcome non-traditional entrants and mature students.

 Full time applications are through UCAS